timperrett/riakka/README.md

  - Support for entities, transparent serialization/deserialization to/from JSON.
 Should be not a big deal, as lift-json supports it wonderfully.
  - Make concepts more straightforward, improve documentation and test coverage, as usual.

 Needless to say, fork and send pull requests.
+And make use of Github's issue tracker, too.

 Citing [Paul from Ruby's RiakRest](http://github.com/wcpr/riakrest): "Go forth and Riak!"